Course Outline

 Security and Auditing

-• Auditing critical operations for government applications
+• Auditing critical operations in a government context.

 Backup and Recovery (RMAN)

-• Developing backup strategies, including types, retention policies, and recovery objectives for government systems
+• Developing backup strategies, including types, retention policies, and recovery objectives for government systems.

-• Validating backups for government applications
+• Validating backups for government operations.

 Monitoring and Performance Optimization